IBM/knative101/workshop/exercise-1/README.md

 ## Setup: Create a Cluster on IBM Cloud
-If you have already created a cluster on IBM Cloud, and have set the context for kubectl you can skip these steps.
+If you have already created a cluster on IBM Cloud and have set the context for kubectl you can skip these steps.

 ### Create a standard cluster
 This lab requires a standard (paid) cluster.
 Create a new standard cluster from the [IBM Cloud UI](https://cloud.ibm.com/containers-kubernetes/catalog/cluster/create).